Istihsan

-A number of disputes existed amongst the classical jurists over this principle with the Hanafi school of jurisprudencete and its jurists (fuqahah) adopting this as a secondary source.
+A number of disputes existed amongst the classical jurists over this principle with the Hanafi school of jurisprudence and its jurists (fuqahah) adopting this as a secondary source.
 It is not the same thing as istislah, which plays a prominent part in other schools, including Maliki school, or istihlal, which is a derisive term for deeming something forbidden as permissible.